 Inspiration for your upcoming engagement shoot.
-So you’ve found the perfect photographer (or maybe you haven’t yet) and you’ve started dreaming up what your engagement session is going to look like.
-I’ve been shooting engagement shoots for 4 years now and I’ve collected a massive list of sweet locations from indoor studio spaces to adventurous outdoor locations to locations that you can enjoy a fun activity together while you shoot.
+So maybe you’ve found the perfect photographer and you’ve started dreaming up what your engagement session is going to look like.
+I’ve been shooting engagement shoots for 6+ years now and I’ve collected a massive list of sweet locations from indoor studio spaces to adventurous outdoor spots to locations that you can enjoy a fun activity together in while you shoot.
 And as an enneagram type 7, I’m a big dreamer and idea generating machine, so I’m always thinking up new shoot ideas faster than I can use them.
 So, all you newly engaged couples, these are for you!

 And to be honest, what better way to ease the photo shoot nerves than to be able to distract yourself with a fun game or activity am I right?!
-Ex. indoor rock climbing, or eating donuts.
+Ex. indoor rock climbing, eating donuts, building a campfire.
 Yeah these are that cool.
-So stick around to see 17 of my favourite locations for engagement sessions around Ontario.
+So stick around to see 17 unique locations for engagement sessions around Ontario.

 #1 Bridge 21, Port Colborne